FOR608: Enterprise-Class Incident Response & Threat Hunting™

 • Overview

 Section 3 transitions to more traditional host-based forensic artifact analysis.
-The day starts with a look at some of the latest techniques for attacking Windows systems, including the now too-common ransomware attack.
-As part of looking for precursors to ransomware attacks, as well as other targeted attacks, we spend time focusing on attackers use of "living-off-the-land" techniques to avoid detection.
-There are many clever ways attackers leverage built-in binaries and scripts (aka "LOLBAS" "Livinng-Off-the-Land Binaries And Scripts") to accomplish their goals without bringing custom malware onto the host.
-Learning to proactively detect or retroactively analyze these techniques is critical to investigating many modern-day intrusions.
+The section starts with a look at some of the latest techniques for attacking Windows systems, including the all-too-common ransomware attack.
+As part of looking for precursors to ransomware attacks, as well as other targeted attacks, we spend time focusing on attackers' use of "living-off-the-land" techniques to avoid detection.
+There are many clever ways attackers leverage built-in binaries and scripts (aka "LOLBAS" "Living-Off-the-Land Binaries and Scripts") to accomplish their goals without bringing custom malware onto the host.
+Learning to proactively detect and retroactively analyze these techniques is critical to investigating many modern-day intrusions.

-Following this initial discussion on Windows, the remaining part of the day focuses on Linux incident response and analysis.
+Following the discussion on Windows threats, the remaining part of Section 3 focuses on Linux incident response and analysis.
 Many organizations, large and small, have Linux systems present in their environment.
-Although intrusions against Linux do not make the headlines as often, it's no secret that attacker regularly exploit vulnerable Linux systems to establish and maintain footholds in victim organizations.
+Although intrusions against Linux do not make the headlines as often, it's no secret that attackers regularly exploit vulnerable Linux systems to establish and maintain footholds in victim organizations.

-FOR608 outlines common vulnerabilities in Linux systems and configurations, then covers common attacker exploits targeting these systems.
-Privilege escalation, persistence, and lateral movement are techniques we commonly associate with attacks against Windows environments, but they apply equally to Linux as well.
+FOR608 discusses common vulnerabilities in Linux systems and configurations, then covers common attacker exploits targeting these systems.
+Privilege escalation, persistence, and lateral movement are techniques we frequently associate with attacks against Windows environments, but they apply equally to Linux as well.

 Exercises